Skip to content

 3. The execution service acquires a concurrency slot (default: 5 concurrent runs), then transitions the run to running.

-4. The engine parses the YAML, builds a Workflow graph, and calls Workflow.run().
+4. The engine parses the YAML, builds the workflow graph, and wraps every LLM block in an IsolatedBlockWrapper backed by UnixLocalHarness.

 5. Each block executes sequentially through the transition graph.
 A RunNode record is created per block.